UK government urged to ‘make position clear’ around rebuilding of Casement Park

 “In the short term it is required for the Euros in 2028, and then as a wider asset for the GAA and whole community in Northern Ireland,” he told PA.

-“It is incredibly frustrating at the moment in that there are all sorts of figures being bandied out.
+“It is incredibly frustrating at the moment in that there are all sorts of figures being bandied out and no one is putting an authoritative figure on the table.

 “We need to see clarity and transparency around exactly what is required.
 We also need to see a clear statement from the UK government in terms of what they’re prepared to do in terms of making a major contribution towards this.